|

 91' mini-hotel.
 Fully operational from May 2003.
 (Currently awaiting

-more information from the management).
+more information from the management, but it appears that it will not appear as promised.
 The block also houses Transportnaya

 Knigi (transport books) and Caesar Cosmetics.